-This section contains information about primary bone sarcoma, which is cancer that begins in the bone.
-In general, primary bone sarcoma is uncommon.
-It is much more common for other cancers, such as breast, lung, or prostate cancers, to spread to the bone.
 Cancer that started in another area of the body and has spread to the bone is called metastatic cancer, not bone cancer or bone sarcoma.
+While this section contains information about primary bone sarcoma, which is cancer that begins in the bone, it is much more common for other cancers, such as breast, lung, or prostate cancers, to spread to the bone.
 For example, lung cancer that has spread to the bone is called metastatic lung cancer.

 For information about cancer that has started in another part of the body and spread to the bone, please see the information for that type of cancer or read a fact sheet about when cancer spreads to the bone (PDF).

 If you would like more of an introduction to bone sarcoma, explore these related items.
 Please note that these links will take you to another section on Cancer.Net: